Uvacoder/port-greweb/_posts/2013-09-16-timelapse.md

 ### Repeater of freestyle part

-A repeater with random delay add crazyness in the freestyle section.
+A **"repeater" with random delay add crazyness in the freestyle section**.
 The delay time is randomly changed each time you hold the key so it gives cool feedback.

 <iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=http%3A%2F%2Fapi.soundcloud.com%2Ftracks%2F110612559"></iframe>